metadot/metaman/docs/meetings.md

 id: meetings
 title: How to Run Meetings
 sidebar_label: Meetings

-# Video first meetings
+---
+## Video First Meetings

 - All meetings are with video
 - Focus on sound quality first and image second
 - One webcam and mic for one person only - no shared laptops with several people.
-Read why below.
+See Issues with hybrid environment meetings.

 ## Organization